The importing tool in Lightspeed eCom is a powerful way to add or edit information in bulk.

 Google Sheets is a free cloud-based spreadsheet software that is compatible with any device.
 It's available in many different languages and it is fully compatible with Lightspeed eCom.
 You will need a Google account to access Google Sheets.
 For help creating a Google account, click here.

 The recommended file format compatible with the eCom import tool is the CSV file format.
 Lightspeed eCom converts .XLS files into .CSV format when importing.

 Importing: For more information on importing CSV files to Google sheets, click here.

 Exporting: To convert your spreadsheet in Google Sheets, you can download the spreadsheet as a CSV file:

 - In Download as > Select Comma-separated values (.csv, current sheet)

-Creating a new file to be used as a worksheet allows you to make changes in a clutter free spreadsheet because you're only copying the necessary information into the worksheet.
+Creating a new file to be used as a worksheet allows you to make changes in a clean spreadsheet.
+Only the necessary information will be copied into the worksheet.

 For example, to update product weights via import, you only need 4 of the total 53 available columns.
-By copying the 4 columns from your backup file and pasting them to your worksheet, you can keep your working data simple which reduces the risk of error.
+By copying the 4 columns from your backup file and pasting them to your worksheet, you can keep your working data simple, reducing the risk of error.